dieterich-lab/DCC/README.rst

   $ <DCC directory>/DCC/data/mate1 # Mate1 independently mapped chimeric.junction.out files
   $ <DCC directory>/DCC/data/mate1 # Mate2 independently mapped chimeric.junction.out files

-c.
-After all the preparation steps, you can now run DCC for circRNA detection.
+* After all the preparation steps, you can now run DCC for circRNA detection.
 If you need help on the parameters of DCC, simply do:

 .. code-block:: bash